overture-stack/iobio-components/packages/iobio-react-components/README.md

 ### SSR Integrations

 - Integrations with Overture Stage revealed conflicts between web component usage in `iobio-charts` and Next.js server side rendering, which may be an issue in future projects.
-Iobio Charts uses DOM APIs that are not available when rendered on the server, and which create conflicts when rendered multiple times.
+Iobio Charts uses a DOM API that is not available when rendered on the server, and which create conflicts when rendered multiple times.

-- These APIs include (but are not limited to `customElements`, `HTMLElement`, `Element` and `CssStyleSheet`.
+- This API is used by (but not limited to) `customElements`, `HTMLElement`, `Element` and `CssStyleSheet`.

 - The Stage solution is to leverage `JSDOM` and add DOM shims to handle the server side code. `Iobio React Components` also exports an IIFE async import to enforce asynchronous imports.